Generic name: Oxybutynin Transdermal System [ oks-i-BYOO-ti-nin ]

 What do I need to tell my doctor BEFORE I take Oxybutynin Transdermal System?

-- If you have any of these health problems: Bowel block, poorly controlled glaucoma, slow moving GI (gastrointestinal) tract, or trouble passing urine.
+- If you have any of these health problems: Bowel block, glaucoma, myasthenia gravis, slow moving GI (gastrointestinal) tract, or trouble passing urine.

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take oxybutynin transdermal system with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take Oxybutynin Transdermal System?

 - Tell all of your health care providers that you take oxybutynin transdermal system.
 This includes your doctors, nurses, pharmacists, and dentists.

 - Avoid driving and doing other tasks or actions that call for you to be alert or have clear eyesight until you see how oxybutynin transdermal system affects you.

 - Talk with your doctor before you drink alcohol or use other drugs and natural products that slow your actions.

 - Be careful in hot weather or while being active.
 Drink lots of fluids to stop fluid loss.